MetaBarj0/trinitycore-in-docker/README.md

 Both for trinitycore developers and trinitycore users, but with a minimum knowledge about how docker works and minimum skills in understanding how to build stuff from source code.
+You need of course the knowledge about how trinitycore servers works.

 # Why